 Hawkins’ nursery was such a fun room to work on since it was my first boy room.
 I loved picking some more masculine pieces while keeping it neutral and in line with my style and taste.
 One of my favorite things is the bookcase that my dad and I built together.
 It adds so much character and I hope it’s something that stays in our family for a long time.
-So today I’m going to share the tutorial for this DIY Bookcase with Angled Shelves.

 I had one empty wall I needed something for in his room and after realizing with Eloise, how many books kids have, I figured a bookshelf was necessary.
 I found a bunch that I liked but they were all expensive and pretty basic.
 Then I remembered this pin I had pinned a while ago: